mochi-hpc/mochi-margo/doc/instrumentation.md

 ```
 Key components of the output are:
-* First line always contains the number of RPC names registerted on that process.
+* First line always contains the number of RPC names registered on that process.
 * Second line is the assigned unique network address of the margo instance and its 64-bit hash.
-* Next, a table of RPC names registered on that processes.
+* Next, a table of RPC names registered on that process.
 Each has a 16 bit
   hexadecimal identifier and a string name.
 There may be duplicates in the
   table if the same RPC is registered more than once on the process.
 * A set of statistics for each RPC that was issued or received by that margo instance.